Support Us

 She loves Shchedryk (the Carol of the Bells) and has been many times to Pokrovsk in Donetsk Oblast, hometown of the song’s composer, Mykola Leontovych.
 The town is now being shelled and destroyed by Russian forces.

-"I would like every person in Ukraine to see at least one frontline village.
-To take them to the homes of the families that lived there before the war took that away from them.
-There are still books on the shelves in those homes, clothes in the closets.
-But the people who lived there had to leave their homes because Russia destroyed everything," Beka says.
+"I would want to show every Ukrainian a frontline village and bring them inside the house where someone lived before the war destroyed their life.
+They still have all of their books on the shelves, all of their clothes in the closets.
+But the people who lived there had to leave their homes, because Russia destroyed their life," Beka says.

 Anhelina Strashkulych, Ukrainska Pravda